eea/eea.docker.haproxy/Readme.md

 1. Install [Docker](https://www.docker.com/).

 ## Usage

+### Run with Docker Compose

+Here is a basic example of a `docker-compose.yml` file using the `eeacms/haproxy` docker image:

+    haproxy:
+      image: eeacms/haproxy
+      links:
+      - webapp
+      ports:
+      - "80:80"
+      - "1936:1936"

+    webapp:
+      image: razvan3895/nodeserver

+The application can be scaled to use more server instances, with `docker-compose scale`:

+    $ docker-compose scale webapp=4 haproxy=1

+The results can be checked in a browser, navigating to http://localhost.
+By refresing the page multiple times it is noticeable that the IP of the server that served the page changes, as HAProxy switches between them.
+The stats page can be accessed at http://localhost:1936 where you have to log in using the `STATS_AUTH` authentication details (default `admin:admin`).

 ### Run with backends specified as environment variable

-    $ docker run --env BACKEND_SERVERS="172.17.1.83:80 172.17.1.84:80" eeacms/haproxy:latest
+    $ docker run --env BACKENDS="192.168.1.5:80 192.168.1.6:80" eeacms/haproxy:latest

-Using the `BACKEND_SERVERS` variable is a way to quickstart the container.
+Using the `BACKENDS` variable is a way to quickstart the container.
 The servers are written as `server_ip:server_listening_port`, separated by spaces (and enclosed in quotes, to avoid issues).
 The contents of the variable are evaluated in a python script that writes the HAProxy configuration file automatically.
-By default, the `BACKEND_SERVERS` variable is not set.
+By default, the `BACKENDS` variable is not set.

 ### Link this container to one or more application containers

     $ docker run --link app_instance_1 --link app_instance_2 eeacms/haproxy:latest

 When linking containers with the `--link` flag, entries in `/etc/hosts` are automatically added by `docker`.
-This image is configured so in absence of a `haproxy.cfg` file and when the `BACKEND_SERVERS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `haproxy`.
+This image is configured so in absence of a `haproxy.cfg` file and when the `BACKENDS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `haproxy`.
 In this scenario, the file `/etc/hosts` will be monitored and everytime it is modified (for example when restarting a linked container) configuration for `haproxy` will be automatically recreated and reloaded.

 ### Use a custom configuration file mounted as a volume

-    $ It is mandatory that the configuration file is mounted at /etc/haproxy/haproxy.cfg
-    $ docker run -v /absolute/path/to/haproxy/configuration:/etc/haproxy/haproxy.cfg eeacms/haproxy:latest
+    $ docker run -v conf.d/haproxy.cfg:/etc/haproxy/haproxy.cfg eeacms/haproxy:latest

 This is the preferred way to start a container because the configuration file can be modified locally at any time.
 In order for the modifications to be applied, the configuration has to be reloaded, which can be done by running:

     $ docker exec <name-of-your-container> reload